LongJohnCoder/black-os/BlackOS Documentation/03-dynamic-memory.md

 ## Configuration

 After reset the kernel initializes all memory sections.
+After the configuration all the sections should consist of one large free memory block.
 The start address and end address is first alligned with the preffered allignment.
+The whole memory section is then written to zero.
+The memory section descriptor should provide information about the memory.
+This includes a pointer to the first element in the linked list of free blocks.

 ## Allocation